Wedge Antilles: Films

 Wedge Antilles appears towards the end of Star Wars as "Red Two", an X-wing pilot and a member of Red Squadron.
-His considerable dogfighting prowess is shown in the Battle of Yavin when he saves Luke Skywalker by shooting down a TIE fighter that Luke had been unable to shake off with a head-on, high deflection angle shot.
-Along with Luke and Biggs Darklighter, Antilles is one of only three X-wing pilots to survive until the final attack runs along the Death Star's trench.
+His considerable dogfighting prowess is shown during the Battle of Yavin when he saves Luke Skywalker from being shot down by a TIE fighter pilot that he could not shake off, picking off the hostile with a point blank, high deflection angle shot.
+Along with Skywalker and Biggs Darklighter, Antilles is one of only three X-wing pilots to survive until the final attack runs along the Death Star's trench.
 However, his X-wing is damaged, and he is forced to disengage before the Death Star is destroyed.
 He and Luke are the only two X-wing pilots to survive the battle, along with a Y-wing and the Millennium Falcon.

 Antilles appears in The Empire Strikes Back as a member of the newly formed Rogue Squadron.
 He flies a snowspeeder under the callsign "Rogue Three" against the Empire's AT-AT ground assault with Wes Janson as his harpoon gunner.
 Their snowspeeder inflicts the first casualty against the AT-AT attack group by firing a harpoon trailing a tow cable into one of the walker's legs and circling the walker several times, causing it to trip and fall and allowing Rebel forces to destroy the walker.
 After the battle, Antilles is seen and heard wishing Luke a safe trip.